The thaw redraws the border between Italy and Switzerland

-High in the snow-capped Alps at 3,480 metres, the consequences of climate change have shifted the border between Switzerland and Italy, prompting a dispute over the location of an Italian mountain refuge now on the Swiss side.
+at the top of snowy alpsa 3 thousand 480 meters From the height, the consequences climate change Edited The border between Switzerland and Italywhich generates a dispute about the mountain refuge site Italian it He is now on the Swiss side.

 The boundary line between the two countries is determined by the flow of melt water that flows towards one country or another.